How Public High School Students are Jumpstarting Their Agricultural Science Careers

 • Related skills and services through the study of food and natural resources

-Through hands-on, real world, and engaging learning opportunities, students not only hone their skills in agriculture, but also gain a greater understanding of the complexities of core-subject areas, including chemistry and science.
-Adding to this, the director of Agricultural Programs for the Texas Education Agency adds, “Such applied learning is invaluable to students, and that's why certification and licensure programs are being emphasized like never before.”
+Through hands-on, real-world, and engaging learning opportunities, students hone their skills in agriculture and gain a greater understanding of the complexities of core subject areas, including chemistry and science.
+The director of Agricultural Programs for the Texas Education Agency adds, “Such applied learning is invaluable to students, and that's why certification and licensure programs are being emphasized like never before.”

-Public high schools today are certainly paving the way for the agricultural industry of the future.
-Experts predict that 80 percent of the “real jobs in agricultural processing” are found in urban and suburban communities, and subsequently, public schools’ agricultural courses provides students with advanced skills to prepare for work in an evolving job market.
+Public high schools today are certainly paving the way for the future agricultural industry.
+Experts predict that 80 percent of the “real jobs in agricultural processing” are found in urban and suburban communities, and subsequently, public schools’ agricultural courses provide students with advanced skills to prepare for work in an evolving job market.

 Additional Resources [+]